Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 2. Choosing the Wrong Tax Regime

-Non-Resident Individuals have the option to choose between the old and new tax regimes.
-The new tax regime has lower rates but fewer deductions, while the old one allows tax-saving options like 80C (LIC, PPF), 80D (Health Insurance), and 24(b) (Home Loan Interest).
+Non-Resident Individuals may choose between the old and new tax regimes.
+The new tax regime has lower rates but fewer deductions, while the old one offers tax-saving options such as 80C (LIC, PPF), 80D (Health Insurance), and 24(b) (Home Loan Interest).
 Selecting the wrong regime can lead to higher tax payments.

 3. Ignoring the 182-Day Residency Rule

 As a Non-Resident Individual, you must check your residency status each financial year.
-If they spend 182 days or more in India, they may be considered a resident and taxed on global income.
+If they spend 182 days or more in India, they may be considered residents and taxed on global income.
 Those earning ₹15 lakh+ in India have an adjusted limit of 120 days.

 4. Not Filing ITR When Required